DarkMarmot/kodama/README.md

 ## Basic Usage

 The Kodama tooltip is a single shared instance that moves with the mouse, automatically positioning itself to stay on the screen.
-The contents of the tooltip are generated with the use of an options object.
+The contents of the tooltip are generated with the use of a 'tooltip data object' defined below.

 There are 4 general ways to invoke the Kodama tooltip.